Hengle/Nexus-Security.github.io/content/posts/2016-09-09-cool-q-launcher-for-android-10-launcher.md

 Cool Q Launcher for Android 10 launcher UI theme 5.2 Prime APK For Android

-Cool Q Launcher is a cool Android â¢ 10 launcher style with lots of great features, cool themes, beautiful wallpapers; Cool Q Launcher also offers many options to configure your phone the way you want.
+Cool Q Launcher is a cool Android ¢ 10 launcher style with lots of great features, cool themes, beautiful wallpapers; Cool Q Launcher also offers many options to configure your phone the way you want.
 **Characteristics:**
 \* 4 drawers: horizontal, vertical, category or list drawer
 \* 9 gestures: swipe gesture, pinch gesture, two-finger gesture